 Your weaknesses are areas for improvement.
 Perhaps areas where you need to build up your skills.
 A weakness can be a lack of experience or technical knowledge.
 It is important to be aware of this so you can make these weaknesses part of your goal setting.
 This way, you can make strides to improve in the future.

 Opportunities mean chances for developing your photography business.
 Are there trends you might take advantage of, such as changes in technology or social factors?

-Maybe most of your competitors are already established in their businesses, with their own studios and twenty years of experience under their belts, as was my case.
+Threats are the challenges that can undermine your business or be serious obstacles on your path.
+It could be that most of your competitors are already well established.
+They have their own studios and twenty years of experience under their belts, as was my case.

-Maybe your main obstacles are rapidly changing trends and a lot of competition.
+Your main obstacles could be rapidly changing trends.
 Or the constant need to update your technology, which can be very costly.

 I strongly suggest writing a timeline for your business.
-The key to knowing which challenges are next for your business is to map them out in a timeline and add it it to your action plan.
+The key to knowing which challenges are next for your business is to map them out in a timeline.
+Then, you can add it to your action plan.
 It helps to do a rough timeline on a monthly basis and then refine it as time passes.

 Here is a sample timeline:

-Preparation and goal setting are key to success in any business.
-A plan for your photography business can be the difference between a wildly successful business and one that languishes into obscurity.
+Preparation and goal setting are crucial to success in any business.
+A plan for your photography business can make all the difference.